 While being visually balanced and aesthetically appealing art should reflect the experience of human life, and offer viewers an opportunity to look deeper, to see something new each time they experience it.
-This poses a complex challenge for an artist.
-The artist must be anthropologist, historian, scientist, mathematician, engineer, sociologist and psycho-analyst in the process of creating a work of art.
+This poses a complex challenge.
+The artist must be anthropologist, historian, scientist, mathematician, engineer, sociologist and psycho-analyst in the process of creating a reflection of consciousness.

 Art is artifact.
 Art is fact in the anthropological sense because it involves the human being engaged on all levels of sense and dimension in the time period when an art object is produced.
 I cherish the idea of precious object on this level, even when it is on grand scale.
 My goal is to gap bridges between digital and traditional media and to speak to this important shift in core human values, to draw human consciousness back into a corporeal existence.
 It is through our bodies that human beings access the content of our minds, our spirituality, our souls.
 My work intends to reveal the process of a human mind processing life in the mind through the body.

 Within my paintings night can become day, as inside space becomes outside space.
 In the three dimensional painting, The Annunciation: Waters of March, winter can also be seen changing into summer.
-The Christian and art historical narrative of the Annunciation is one that has been revisited in many of my work for over fifteen years.
-As the concept evolves in my works, so does the personal and social narrative attached to it.
+The Christian and art historical narrative of the Annunciation is one that I have revisited since a series of paintings made at age twelve.
+As the concept evolves in my works, so does the personal and social narrative ascribed to it.

 My art is created based on complex compositional structures that involve the representation of a variety of spaces simultaneously in one work.
 In many of my paintings space extends beyond two-dimensional boundaries into organic three dimensional shapes.
 The two dimensional surface is relief in some areas up to ten inches.
 Fabric, wood and polymer clay come out into the space of the viewer.